-There’s nothing sweeter than smoking a cannabis cigarette, aka a joint.
-With joints, you can kick back and enjoy your favorite herb at the same time.
+There’s nothing sweeter than smoking a joint.
+With joints, you can kick back and enjoy the best weed strains at the same time.
 Truthfully, paper airplanes are probably the freest and most chillax way to get medicated.
 There is no glass to break, and there is no bowl that you have to pack continuously.
 As long as you have a lighter to ignite the goods, you can smoke a joint in bed, in the tub, on-the-go, or wherever your heart desires.
 There are very few limits when it comes to rolled, tobacco-free ganja.
 That is, of course, if you’re preparing your Js using only the best rolling papers.

 Rolling papers either make or break the experience of puffing on a J. With the best rolling papers, smoking a joint is smooth sailing.
 But with the wrong ones, you end up just wasting your weed altogether.
 While some rolling papers burn nice and slow and let you taste the Kush, others disguise its natural flavors and aromas and blaze way too fast on top of it.

 Joint preference is on the individual, so choosing one can become a personal subject.
 In this list we have divided rolling papers into 5 main types to hep you choose wisely; Rolling paper for the health-wary smoker, for big joints, for mint (flavor) lovers, for the stylish smoker, and for the weed connoisseur.
 And if you’re not into all that, then you’ll be able to find the best rolling papers overall listed as the first nine items on the list!